 Sustainability

-The UAE is a signatory to the Convention on Biological Diversity (CBD), the Convention on International Trade in Endangered Species of Flora and Fauna (CITES), the United Nations Convention to Combat Desertification (UNCCD), the Convention for Cooperation on the Protection of the Environment from Marine Pollution and the Law of the Sea (UNCLOS), and it was the first Arab Gulf state to sign and ratify the Paris Climate Accord.
+The UAE is a signatory to the Convention on Biological Diversity (CBD), the Convention on International Trade in Endangered Species of Flora and Fauna (CITES), the United Nations Convention to Combat Desertification (UNCCD), the Convention for Cooperation on the Protection of the Environment from Marine Pollution and the Law of the Sea (UNCLOS).
+Furthermore, the UAE was the first Arab Gulf state to sign and ratify the Paris Climate Accord.

 Environmental policy

-The UAE government has made education development a core objective of its policies and provides significant resources to achieve this goal.
+Education development is a core objective of the UAE government, and it provides significant resources to achieve this goal.
 The overarching aim is to completely transform the education system into a first-rate one.
 Currently, the UAE offers its citizens free comprehensive education, ranging from kindergarten to university.
-As of 2019, the overall literacy rate in the country stands at 95.5%.
+The overall literacy rate in the country stands at 98.0% as of 2022.

-The UAE hosts branch campuses of over 40 leading international universities, in addition to recognized national institutions such as Emirates University, Zayed University and the Higher Colleges of Technology.
+The UAE hosts branch campuses of more than 40 leading international universities, in addition to recognized national institutions such as Emirates University, Zayed University and the Higher Colleges of Technology.
+Dubai National University was established in 2024.
 The country’s advancements in education are reflected in a steady increase in the U.N.
-Education Index, reaching a score of 0.860 in 2021, making it the 11th among all 139 BTI countries, alongside Georgia.
-In the Global Knowledge Index 2022, the UAE ranked 25th as the best-performing country in the Middle East.
+Education Index, scoring 0.904 in 2022, and ranking fourth among the BTI countries.
+In the Global Knowledge Index 2024, the UAE ranked 26th as the best-performing Arab country in the Middle East.

 Education / R&D policy